Generalized Anxiety Disorder (GAD)

 Working with a therapist to boost coping skills

-Making lifestyle changes to reduce stress and stay away from stimulating substances.
-Also seek help with quitting smoking, or drug or alcohol use.
+Making lifestyle changes (such as exercise) to reduce stress, staying away from stimulating substances, and getting help with quitting smoking or drug or alcohol use

 If you have any symptoms of GAD, see your healthcare provider.